ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 3.2.2.
 Author Domain

-   The domain name of the apparent author, as extracted from the From: header field.
+   The domain name of the apparent author, as extracted from the RFC5322.From header field.

 3.2.3.
 Domain Owner